Insider – Outsider

 - How do you think Zacchaeus felt when Jesus looked up to him?

-- Why do you think Jesus decided to stay at Zacchaeus house
+- Why do you think Jesus decided to stay at Zacchaeus’ house rather than with someone more popular?

 - What does the story teach us today?

-Show the image of the Welcome banner.
+Show the image of the ‘Welcome’ banner.

 Ask the children if they are people who make everyone feel welcome and wanted.